-So, I’ve been relying on my local farm stand for their fresh zucchini because I totally crave this easy Parmesan Fried Zucchini.
+So, I’ve been relying on my local farm stand for their fresh zucchini because I totally crave this easy crispy Fried Zucchini.
 We used to make it years ago when I was on a tight budget because…let’s face it, zucchini is relatively inexpensive, especially when you have neighbors dropping it off on the regular.
 You can’t beat free zucchini!

-And, although parmesan is the exact opposite of cheap, a good wedge of parmesan will last you a long time….and you can stretch it for so many recipes like these Baked Chicken Tenders….we love them as much as the Zucchini Fries!
+And, although parmesan is the exact opposite of cheap, a good wedge of parmesan will last you a long time….and you can stretch it for so many recipes like these Baked Chicken Tenders….we love them as much as the fries!
 So always splurge on the parmesan cheese.

 We also love that this Fried Zucchini recipe is super simple to make and kids will devour them!
-Believe it….your kids will LOVE these Zucchini Fries…and they won’t even realize they’re eating zucchini.
+Believe it….your kids will LOVE these veggie fries…and they won’t even realize they’re eating zucchini.
 How awesome is that?

 And it’s an awesome addition to the zucchini recipe arsenal because you can only make so much zucchini bread before you ready to launch a zucchini at your neighbor.

-This easy pan fried zucchini is all about technique and isn’t difficult at all.
-Follow my tips for perfect Parmesan Zucchini Fries!
+It’s easy to pan fry zucchini.
+It’s all about technique and isn’t difficult to do.
+Follow my tips for perfect fried zucchini!